 Since November 2015, I have been a PhD student at Warwick, working in the philosophy of perception under the supervision of Matt Nudds.
 I have successfully defended my thesis in February 2020, and am now an Ernst Mach Grant researcher at the University of Salzburg.
 Previously, I studied philosophy at the University of Turin, writing both my BA and my MA theses in the philosophy of mind, under the supervision of Alberto Voltolini.
 I have been a visiting research student at the University of Oxford (supervisor: M.G.F.
 Martin) and the University of Toronto (supervisor: Mohan Matthen), and the University of Bochum.

-Among the topics I am interested in are theories of phenomenal character and representational content, illusions, perceivable properties and appearances, the relation between perception and cognition.
+Among the topics I am interested in are theories of phenomenal character and representational content, illusions, perceivable properties and appearances, the relation between perception and cognition, olfactory perception.

 CADRE Scholarship (Centre for Arts Doctoral Research Excellence, University of Warwick)

-At Warwick I am am a seminar leader for the undergraduate modules Philosophy of Mind and Meaning and Communication, Hisotry of Modern Philosophy, and Central Themes in Philosophy.
-I also have some experience with guest lectures of topics related to my research.
-In order to improve my teaching skills, I am currently enrolled on the Postgruaduate Researchers who Teach Programme (APP PGR) at Warwick.
+At Warwick I have been a seminar leader for the undergraduate modules Philosophy of Mind, Meaning and Communication, Hisotry of Modern Philosophy, and Central Themes in Philosophy.
+I also have some experience with guest lectures on topics related to my research.
+I am an Associate Fellow of the Higher Education Academy.